xavierdurandsmet/ParksOfSanFrancisco/README.md

 ### Features

-- See all the parks in SF and get their locations on the map
+- See all the parks in SF and get their locations on the map (click on 'See all parks in SF!')
-- Filter by park type
+- Filter by park type (scroll through the list and click a type to get all parks of this type displayed on the map)
-- Get itinerary from one park to another
+- Get itinerary from one park to another (click on 'Define Itinerary' and then click on 2 markers on the map to make the itinerary appear)

 ### Technologies used